CloudNationHQ/aws-cn-tf-modules/README.md

 See `modules/_example` for an example that you can use as a start

 Please open a Pull Request for any new versions, make sure to adhere to the versioning strategy and to update the README.md with the changes made.
 Pull requests are automatically verified using `terraform fmt`.
 To ensure these tests succeed, perform these against your changes first.

+## Module names

+Modules must be named locigally and allow for future addition of other features in the same namespace.
+E.g. don't name an S3 bucket just `bucket` or `s3` but `s3-bucket`.

+Some module names can be obvious like `ecs-cluster` and `ecs-service`, but sometimes the module can be named for it's `purpose`, e.g. `sns-alarms` which is an SNS topic that you can use for CW alarms.

+## KMS Alias names

+KMS aliasses must be named logically and uniformly.
+Examples are:

+- "alias/ecr/repository/${var.name}"
+- "alias/ecs/cluster/${var.name}"
+- "alias/sns/topic/${var.name}"

+## DNS Records

+DNS records for private hosted zones must adhere to the following pattern:

+`{name}.{namespace}.{private_hosted_zone_name}`

+Some examples:

+- `webappdb.rds.company.local`
+- `products.opensearch.company.local`
+- `bastion.ec2.company.local`